- Download our Moving to Boston Guide (PDF)

 Taxis in Boston

-Boston taxi fares are some of the priciest in the US.
-Unless one plans to share a taxi with a group of friends, it makes more sense to use the city's extensive public transport system.
+Boston taxi fares sit in the mid to upper range among US cities.
+Unless you plan to share a taxi with a group of friends, it makes more sense to use the city’s well-developed public transport system.

 Rideshare apps such as Uber and Lyft operate in Boston, and like regular taxis, they allow for more specific routes at a more affordable price.
-As Uber and Lyft services are charged directly to a user's bank account, they allow for travel without carrying cash.
+As Uber and Lyft services are charged directly to your bank account, they allow for travel without carrying cash.

 Walking in Boston

 Boston is a relatively small and safe city, and many locals walk around the city centre.
-Walking allows visitors to see more of Boston than they would on the subway, although walking is not always easy in the winter months when the snow and wind can pose a significant obstacle to pedestrians.
+Walking allows you to see more of Boston than you would on the subway, although walking is not always easy in the winter months when the snow and wind can pose a significant obstacle to pedestrians.

 Cycling in Boston